-Card balances set a new all-time record in January, according to a federal government report released Wednesday.
+Card balances set a new all-time record in January, according to the Federal Reserve

 Total consumer debt, which includes student and auto loans as well as revolving debt, increased by $13.9 billion to $3.86 trillion – an annualized growth rate of 4.3 percent.

 Card market is stable, despite small banks’ losses

 The year in which consumers set a new all-time record for card balances ended with small but steady rises in missed payments and average balances per cardholder.
 The serious delinquency rate rose from 1.79 percent in the fourth quarter of 2016 to 1.87 percent in the last quarter of 2017, and average debt per borrower rose by $158 to $5,644, according to TransUnion’s Q4 2017 Industry Insights Report.

 But experts still don’t fear a credit bubble burst, given continued economic strength and a shift by card issuers away from higher-risk customers.
 Account originations and average new account credit lines fell year-over-year in the fourth quarter of 2017, due in part to tighter underwriting standards.

 “Overall, consumers are keeping up with their payments and are maintaining a healthy relationship with their debt,” said Matt Komos, vice president of research and consulting at TransUnion.

 However, the outlook is less rosy for small banks, which saw a spike in charge-offs late last year.
 Small banks’ credit card charge-off rate jumped from 4.7 percent to a seven-year high of 7.9 percent in the third quarter, falling to 7.17 percent in the fourth quarter, per Federal Reserve data.
 That compares to a 3.5 percent fourth quarter charge-off rate for large banks, which is well below a recession-era high of 10.6 percent in 2009.